codeTrackLift/odin-calc/README.md

 Thanks for checking out my Calculator Project.
 This was completed as part of The Odin Project's 'Foundations' Curriculum, and during my #100DaysOfCode.

-Thanks to Pexels for the copyright free background image and GitHub for the footer icon.

 This project will demonstrate proficiency using the following:
 Git
 GitHub